 At the utility-scale, solar PV plants typically fall into two categories: fixed-tilt or single-axis tracking.
 Other configurations such as dual-axis tracking, and floating may be used, but are less common and typically used for niche applications such as smaller installations and short-term deployments.
-High density ground mount is another emerging technology that may see significant uptake in the short to medium term with some very large-scale developments considering this technology.
+High density ground mount solar farms that utilise minimal spacing between PV strings represent another emerging technology that may see significant uptake in the short to medium term with some very large-scale developments being considered with this technology.

-In fixed-tilt systems, modules are mounted on a static frame, which is generally tilted towards the direction of the equator to maximise annual generation i.e., in Australia this would always be north.
+In fixed-tilt systems, modules are mounted on a static frame, which is generally tilted towards the direction of the equator to maximise annual generation ie, in Australia this would typically be north.
 Some fixed-tilt systems are arranged with half of the panels facing west and half facing east to maximise generation in the morning and evening to better align with daily demand profiles.
 This configuration can be economically viable where there is an oversupply of generation in the middle of the day.

 Most recently constructed utility-scale sites utilise single-axis tracking systems, where modules are mounted on a torque tube which rotates around a north-south axis, allowing the modules to track the sun's movement from east to west throughout the day.
 Single-axis tracking systems have a higher capital cost and more maintenance requirements than fixed-tilt systems.
-However, they generally have a lower LCOE, as they produce more energy throughout the day and align better with higher generation pricing periods - i.e. increased energy generation over fixed-tilt systems in the early morning and late afternoon.
+However, they generally have a lower LCOE, as they produce more energy throughout the day and align better with higher generation pricing periods - ie increased energy generation over fixed-tilt systems in the early morning and late afternoon.

 Solar PV panel (or module) design is another key area which affects overall plant capacity.
-Historically, mono-facial panels (i.e. generation on one side of the panel) have been implemented at solar farms.
-However, bi-facial panels, which also generate electricity on the rear of the panel by capturing reflected irradiance, have become a viable option.
+Historically, mono-facial panels (ie generation on one side of the panel) have been implemented at solar farms.
+However, bi-facial panels, which also generate electricity on the rear of the panel by capturing reflected irradiance, have become a viable and preferred option.
 In Australia most new solar farm projects being constructed are using bi-facial panels.
+N-type modules are now the most common module type used in new utility scale solar farms due to their increased efficiency, reduced degradation and their increasing nameplate capacity.

-Due to the relatively low cost of the solar PV modules and the losses associated with the module temperature coefficient and DC system, projects commonly install more solar panel capacity than grid connection capacity (i.e. higher DC:AC ratio).
-Simultaneously, projects also install more inverter capacity than grid connection capacity to improve reactive power capabilities and meet NER requirements.

-Though some power generation may be curtailed in the middle of the day in the early years of the project life, this allows a more consistent, flatter generation profile, with increased generation in the early morning and late afternoon.
+Due to the relatively low cost of the solar PV modules and the losses associated with the module temperature coefficient and DC system, projects commonly install more solar panel capacity than grid connection capacity (ie higher DC:AC ratio).
+Simultaneously, projects also install more inverter capacity than grid connection capacity to improve reactive power capabilities and meet connection requirements.
+Though some power generation may be curtailed in the middle of the day in the early years of the project life, this allows for a more consistent, flatter generation profile.
 The output of the solar modules typically degrades steadily over the project life, which reduces the level of inverter clipping.

-Inverters used for utility-scale sites are typically "central" inverters, rated at 2-4 MW each and supplied on a skid or platform with the MV power transformer, isolation and switching, communications and auxiliary power integrated by the inverter manufacturer.
+Currently, inverters used for utility-scale sites are typically "central" inverters, rated at 4-10 MW each and supplied on a skid or platform with the MV power transformer, isolation and switching, communications and auxiliary power integrated by the inverter manufacturer.

-It is common for solar farms to be developed with a future planned BESS installation - see Section 9 for further information.
+It is common for solar farms to either be developed alongside a utility scale BESS or to be developed with a future planned BESS installation - see Section 9 for further information.

 Many solar farms have experienced delays in the grid connection process.
-In order to meet power quality restrictions enforced under the Generator Performance Standards, harmonic filters are generally required.
+In order to meet power quality restrictions enforced under the Generator Performance Standards, harmonic filters are most often required.